robolyst/osquant/themes/osquant/archetypes/paper-bundle/index.md

 type: paper
 katex: false # Enable mathematics on the page
 plotly: false  # Enable plotly on the page
-feature: false  # Highlight the post on the home page
 authors:
     - Adrian Letchford
 draft: true